afcarl/TS_Project/project_paper.md

 ### Data Sourcing and Description

 Data for this project were obtained from a Google Finance web-based API that provides up to 20 days' worth of historical price data at the minute-tick level, for any ticker that Google Finance has data for.
-Data are given for the open, high, low, and close price for each tick (representing the respective prices during that 1-minute interval, in the case of the data I used); data are also available for volume for certain tickers (not indices such as SPX which I used for my modeling, though).
+Data are given for the open, high, low, and closing (OHLC) prices for each tick (representing the respective prices during that 1-minute interval, in the case of the data I used); data are also available for volume for certain tickers (not indices such as SPX which I used for my modeling, though).

 **Note:** More detailed descriptions of the individual data features are available in the data_dictionary.md file located in the same GitHub repository as this document.